Lzhcanteatanymore/Lzhcanteatanymore.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About Zihan"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi!
-My name is Zihan Lou.
+This is Zihan Lou.
 I'm a third year undergraduate student majoring in statistics from [School of Economics and Finance](http://sef.xjtu.edu.cn) at [Xi'an Jiaotong University](http://www.xjtu.edu.cn) under supervision of [Professor.
 Hua Liu](http://sef.xjtu.edu.cn/info/1086/18129.htm).

 Research Interests
 ======